Leopoldo López Fast Facts

-(CNN)Here's a look at the life of Leopoldo López, a Venezuelan opposition leader who is currently serving nearly 14 years in prison for allegedly inciting anti-government protests.
+(CNN)Here's a look at the life of Leopoldo López, a Venezuelan opposition leader who was imprisoned on charges of inciting anti-government protests.

 Personal: